-If you installed Windows 11 on an incompatible PC, it may show an annoying watermark at the bottom right corner on your Windows 11 PC or laptop.
-Here’s find out how to remove the “System requirements not met” watermark that appeared out of nowhere?
+If you installed Windows 11 on an incompatible PC, it might show an annoying watermark at the bottom right corner on your Windows 11 PC or laptop.
+Here find out how to remove the “System requirements not met” watermark that appeared out of nowhere.
 Follow these simple steps to remove it permanently from your Windows 11 PC.

-Windows 11 is leaps ahead in terms of design language, under-the-hood development, and even user convenience when compared to previous iterations of Windows.
-Maybe that was the reason it had much more stringent specifications and supported only a handful of older released hardware.
+Windows 11 is leaps ahead in design language, under-the-hood development, and even user convenience compared to previous iterations of Windows.
+Maybe it had much more stringent specifications and supported only a handful of older released hardware.

-That being said, recently many Windows 11 users have noticed a peculiar watermark saying ‘System Requirements not met’ on PCs not meeting the minimum requirement for running Windows 11.
-While many were unphased by the watermark, there is an equal number of people going silly when they see the watermark on their desktop or in some cases the Settings app.
+Recently, many Windows 11 users have noticed a peculiar watermark saying ‘System Requirements not met’ on PCs not meeting the minimum requirement for running Windows 11.
+While many were unphased by the watermark, there is an equal number of people going silly when they see the watermark on their desktop or, in some cases the Settings app.

-Microsoft’s new iteration of their operating system line is quite a heavy deal and not all computers are able to support that kind of a heavy operating system if you try to use Windows 11 on a low-end PC, then it will show an irritating watermark “System requirement not met” which means your system’s specifications is not enough to handle the operating system properly.
+Microsoft’s new iteration of their operating system line is quite a heavy deal, and not all computers can support that kind of a heavy operating system.
+If you try to use Windows 11 on a low-end PC, then it will show an irritating watermark “System requirement not met,” which means your system’s specifications are not enough to handle the operating system properly.

-However, if your system hardware is not that powerful then you will not be able to install the operating system, but in case if you were able to bypass that restriction and installed the operating system perfectly and then you are getting the “System requirement not met” watermark, then have some fixes to remove the watermark.
+However, if your system hardware is not that powerful, then you will not be able to install the operating system, but in case if you were able to bypass that restriction and install the operating system perfectly and then you are getting the “System requirement not met” watermark, then have some fixes to remove the watermark.

 How To Get Rid of “System requirements not met” Watermark Windows 11 Desktop?

-You can easily remove the watermark by simply modifying some values in the registry editor.
-To remove the “System requirement not met” watermark follow the steps mentioned below:
+You can easily remove the watermark by modifying some registry editor values.
+To remove the “System requirement not met” watermark, follow the steps mentioned below:

-- Press Win + R and type Regedit in the input box and then press OK.
+- Press Win + R, type Regedit in the input box and then press OK.

 - Then click on the HKEY_CURRENT_USER and then click on Control Panel.

-- Next, click on UnsupportedHardwareNotificationCache and then right-click on the SV2 DWORD and click on modify.
+- Next, click on UnsupportedHardwareNotificationCache, right-click on the SV2 DWORD, and click on modify.